 “It wasn’t a difficult decision because I want my grandmother to get the help that she needs and I already knew that it was all about granny and trying to make her better," she added.

-“I think we are all devastated cause she already went once and I feel like should could help in our experience but it going to be ok we know she is there with us in spirit, " West Oso junior Isabella Pantoja said.
+“I think we are all devastated cause she already went once, and I feel like she could help in our experience, but it's going to be okay.
+We know she is there with us in spirit, " West Oso junior Isabella Pantoja said.

 Many on her team said that Lemos is very empowering and motivated.
-She is always there to make sure that everyone is feeling comfortable and is doing what they are suppose to.
+She is always there to make sure that everyone is feeling comfortable and is doing what they are supposed to.

-"I really like do all of this for her and just want to make her proud and right now that she is sick I just want to give her hope that she still ok and she still is alright," she said.
+"I really like do all of this for her and just want to make her proud, and right now that she is sick, I just want to give her hope that she still okay and she still is alright," she said.

 As for her teammates, she wishes them the very best and to always remember to have fun.

-Lemos said this year she will work harder to be able to make it again next year and possibly take her grandmother to the parade.
+Lemos said this year she would work harder to be able to make it again next year and possibly take her grandmother to the parade.

 For the latest local news updates, click here, or download the KRIS 6 News App.